paperswithcode/model-index/docs/1_quickstart/creating.md

 Instead of specifying the `README` field of the model, you can add the model metadata directly into the markdown file.

 Include the metadata in YAML format in a comment, with a `Type: model-index` key to indicate that it should be parsed by the `model-index` library.
-So, the `rexnet.md` would look like this:
+So, the `rexnet.md` could look like this:

 ```markdown
 <!--